What size pitches do you have for camping Northumberland?

 What does it mean by Low Noise Policy site?

-Herding Hill Farm has built a reputation on being a peaceful location at which to enjoy your holiday.
+Herding Hill Farm has built a reputation on being a peaceful location at which to enjoy your Northumberland camping holiday.
 We do not allow music or loud noise from any device that can be heard outside of your accommodation.
 Children must not play in the playground after 9pm and we ask for conversation-level noise only after 10.30pm.
-We do expect all guests to follow this policy so that everyone can relax and enjoy their time at Herding Hill Farm.
+We do expect all guests to follow this policy so that everyone can relax and enjoy their time at one of the best campsites in Northumberland.

 Can I bring my dog?

 Yes, you can bring your dog by prior arrangement.
 We welcome up to 2 well behaved dogs free of charge on our tent and touring pitches.
-Dogs must always be kept on a lead and must not be left unattended at any time.
+Dogs must always be kept on a short lead and must not be left unattended at any time.
 To help you we have added sturdy dog rings to all our pitches.
-We have a dog walk path on our campsite but can also recommend several other walks suitable for dog walking in the local area.
+We have a scenic dog walk path on our Hadrian's Wall campsite but can also recommend several other walks suitable for dog walking in the local area.
 Please ask us for details.
 Please clean up after your dog, we have left poo bags by the dog litter bins around the site.

 Is there public transport to Herding Hill Farm?